LukaszPasich/Cookable-MS3/README.md

 9. As a registered user, I would like to receive a feedback from the website at any point that my account has been affected in any way (uploading/ updating/ deleting recipe confirmation etc.)
 10. As a registered user, I would like to have some way of categorising recipes, so that it is easier to search for a group of similar recipes (or similar ingredients, etc.)
 11. As a user, I would like to be able to get in touch with the website owner, to ask a question, perhaps to suggest a new recipe category or leave any other feedback.
-12. As the website owner, I want to add an advert for the 'Schmickser' brand of mixers to any recipe that contains the keywords 'mix' or 'mixer'.
+12. As the website owner, I would like to advertise the 'Schmickser' brand of mixers in some way.
 13. As the website owner, I want some form of validation of any entry by the users, so that the website layout or database content doesn't break or doesn't get corrupted.
 14. As the website owner, I want some form of validation of usernames and passwords entries at the sign up level, so that the database doesn't get populated by possibly corrupting entries.
 Also I don't want users to get frustrated and leave the website when they forget passwords, therefore some form of prevention from using overly complicated entries must be in place.
 15. As the website owner, I want the features that are available to registered users to be concealed from non-registered users.